ericproffitt/TopicModelsVB.jl/README.md

 showurecs(ctpf::Union{CTPF, gpuCTPF}, users::Union{Int, Vector{Int}}, M::Int=min(10, ctpf.M); cols::Int=1)
 # Show the top 'M' document recommendations for a user(s), defaults to 1 column per line.
-# If a document has no title, the documents index in the corpus will be shown instead.
+# If a document has no title, the document's index in the corpus will be shown instead.
 ```

 ## Bibliography